 If you are doing major renovations (spending over $15,000), it could be less painful monthly with a mortgage as opposed to a loan or line of credit.
 (Click below to access our affordability calculators for various mortgage scenarios, including refinances.)

 With the much higher tuition costs of many schools and programs today, many have not set aside enough to adequately assist in the financial burden of schooling.
 Home equity may be the cheapest way to bridge the gap.

-You can put the equity in your home to work and finance the purchase of investments and/or do a debt swap to transfer non tax deductible debt to become tax deductible.
-If done properly you can not only benefit from the lower carrying costs, but also make all (or a portion) of your interest tax deductible.
-For high income earners this can cut the after tax cost of interest nearly in half!
+You can put the equity in your home to work and finance the purchase of investments and/or do a debt swap to transfer the non-tax-deductible debt to become tax-deductible.
+If done properly you can not only benefit from the lower carrying costs but also make all (or a portion) of your interest tax-deductible.
+For high-income earners, this can cut the after-tax cost of interest nearly in half!